Software-Cakes/Project-Princess-010/README.md

 ### Add New Crew Member Page 🧑‍🚀
 Users can add a new crew member to their collection.
 After pressing on the "Add New Crew Member" icon in the bottom navigation bar, the application navigates the user to a new screen featuring a search bar and a full list of available crew members with implementation of a RecyclerView Layout.
 Details about the crew members are visible on the card for the user to read (e.g., characteristics, attributes, powers, and weaknesses).

 To add an additional character, the user may press the Add to Your Crew button, which is located at the bottom of the card.
-A confirmation box will pop up on the screen to ensure the selection.
-If the user selects "Yes," the crew member is added; selecting "No" dismisses the box, returning to the previous screen.
+A text box will appear for the user to set the newly added crew member's name.
 If the user no longer wishes to add an additional crew member, he/she click on the "Control Room" icon in the bottom navigation bar.
 The application then directs the user back to the Home page.

 <br>